Materials With Large And Connected Pores Are

 Introduction: The World of Porosity

 Porosity, simply defined, is the ratio of void volume to the total volume of a material.
 Materials with large and connected pores possess a high porosity, with the interconnected nature of the pores being a key differentiator.
 This interconnectedness allows for fluid transport, gas diffusion, and other crucial processes that make these materials invaluable.
-The size, shape, and distribution of these pores dictate the material's overall properties and influence its suitability for specific applications.
+Also, the size, shape, and distribution of these pores dictate the material's overall properties and influence its suitability for specific applications.
 This article focuses on understanding these relationships and exploring the diverse applications arising from these unique properties.

 Classification of Porous Materials with Large and Connected Pores